mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/api/use.md

 # USE statement

-The `use datasource_name` statement provides an option to use the connected datasources and `SELECT` from the database tables.
+The `use integration_name` statement provides an option to use the connected datasources and `SELECT` from the database tables.
 Even if you are connecting to MindsDB as MySQL database, you will still be able to preview or `SELECT` from your database.
 If you haven't created a datasource after connecting to your database check out the simple steps explained [here](/connect/#create-new-datasource).